khaderhash/khaderhash/README.md

 ###

 I have good knowledge in Laravel and can build projects with it.
-I also know Dart, C++, C#, n8n, Docker, Python, AI, and Diagram Drawing.
+I also know Dart, C++, C#, n8n, Docker, Python, AI automation, and Diagram Drawing.

 ###